preble/libpinproc/README.markdown

 Download and install [MinGW](http://sourceforge.net/projects/mingw/files/).
 (Tested with MinGW 5.1.4)

-Follow directions about for building yaml-cpp with the following exception: add '-G "MinGW Makefiles' to the cmake command line.
+Follow directions above for building yaml-cpp with the following exception: add '-G "MinGW Makefiles' to the cmake command line.

 To build libpinproc:
  edit CMakeLists.txt:
-  add "ftd2xx" to the target_link_libraries lines
+  add "ftd2xx" to the target_link_libraries lines,
   remove "usb" and "ftdi" from the target_link_libraries lines

-Until an automatic build process/structure is worked out: copy ftd2xx.h to libpinproc/src copy yaml header files to libpinproc/examples/pinproctest change libpinproc/examples/pinproctest/pinproctest.h to look for yaml.h locally
+Until an automatic build process/structure is worked out: copy ftd2xx.h to libpinproc/src, copy yaml header files to libpinproc/examples/pinproctest, change libpinproc/examples/pinproctest/pinproctest.h to look for yaml.h locally

-Follow instructions above for building libpinproc with cmake with the following exceptions: add '-G "MinGW Makefiles' to the cmake command line. use mingw-make instead of make
+Follow instructions above for building libpinproc with cmake with the following exceptions: add '-G "MinGW Makefiles' to the cmake command line, use mingw-make instead of make

 ### License